charter-kurosh/react-json-view/README.md

 Returning `false` from a callback method will prevent the src from being affected.

 ### Contributing to the source code
+#### about the code
+    - most of the logic happens in Object.js
+    - the recursion happens inside renderObjectContents()
+        - JsonVariable adds a 'type' property for each key in the [current] object, via examination of the key's value

 #### Run the Dev Server

 ```bash